 If you’re on wordpress then here is a handy guide to back up, and if you’re on blogger then give this one a go.
 If you are self hosted then your host will likely back you up anyway, so familiarise yourself with where that is held.

 Sort out your meta tags.
 If you’ve followed my SEO challenge then you know ALL about meta tags.
 If you don’t then you should sign up and find out (heh).
 But make sure you get them sorted.
 It will really help with directing traffic to your site from search engines.
+This also helps boost your on page SEO, and can then be used to format your site for the future to ensure you keep it simple and clean.
+These little tips over time can really add up to some good search results.
 You need to do it per post and for your blog as a whole.
+If you struggle with SEO, check out this Vietnam SEO service GTV for some professional help and advice!

 Get your domains in order.
 There’s only so many times I can say to GET YOUR OWN DOMAIN.
 Please!
 If you do anything I ask, make this the one thing.
 It’s so important for you.
 If you have your own domain then awesome!
 Give it a check to make sure it redirects properly – if you type in your blog name with the ‘www’ does it show the same site?
 What about without the ‘www’?
 Sort your DNS settings if you have any problems.